How to Take Tap-to-Pay Card Payments on Your iPhone (No Extra Hardware Required)

 Traditional EFTPOS terminals from the banks cost $15–$55/month in rental fees, plus transaction fees on top.
 For a sole trader or small trade business doing 10–30 jobs per month, Tap to Pay on iPhone via Stripe is almost always cheaper.

-The only scenario where a dedicated EFTPOS terminal makes more sense is if you’re processing very high volume (thousands of transactions per month, where merchant facility rates become better than Stripe’s flat rate), or if you’re in a fixed retail environment where a counter terminal makes ergonomic sense.
+The only scenario where a dedicated EFTPOS terminal makes more sense is if you’re processing very high volume (thousands of transactions per month, where negotiated merchant facility rates become better than Stripe’s flat rate), or if you’re in a fixed retail or counter environment where a dedicated terminal makes ergonomic sense.

 For mobile trade work, the phone is your terminal.
 Use it.